DataDog/hiring-engineers/answers.md

 Created the script to create the [Timeboard](https://github.com/Hostombe/hiring-engineers/blob/master/Files/timeboard.py) with needed metric

 Script seems to run without any problem but did not created any Timeboard.
-The next step was that i tried to analyse the process and let the script directly in an python environment running.
-Now i could see, that the first part oft he scritp was running without any issues.
-The part where the Timeboard was created was stoped with an error (see screen).
+The next step was that I tried to analyze the process and let the script directly in a python environment running.
+Now I could see, that the first part of the script was running without any issues.
+The part where the Timeboard was created was stopped with an error (see screen).
 I tried to find out what this problem could cause but could not find anything so far.
 I also tried an alternative script that did also not solve the issue (see [Timeboard_V2](https://github.com/Hostombe/hiring-engineers/blob/master/Files/timeboard_V2.py))

 ### Once this is created, access the Dashboard from your Dashboard List in the UI:

-Based on the problem with loading i created a simular Dashboard to go on with the following steps.
+Based on the problem with loading i created a similar Dashboard to go on with the following steps.
 Dashboard with defined Metrics
 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/Timeboard_Dashboard.png"/>

 ### Set the Timeboard's timeframe to the past 5 minutes

 - Setting timeframe can be done on different ways.
 Depending on the time period it could be done by selection the correct time selector (e.g. xxx-days).
-- To select 5 Minutes it is easy to set on the smallest time selector and than just markt he needed time frame.
+- To select 5 Minutes it is easy to set on the smallest time selector and then just market he needed time frame.
 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/Timeboard_Dashboard5.png"/>

 ### Take a snapshot of this graph and use the @ notation to send it to yourself.
 To do so just one element of the full dashboard was selected.
 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/Time_DB_Selected.png"/>
-By clicking on the camera Symbol it is possible to add comment and also send the Graph per mail.
+By clicking on the camera Symbol, it is possible to add comment and also send the Graph per mail.
 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/Trend_mail.png"/>

-- Screen

 #### Bonus Question: What is the Anomaly graph displaying?
-An anamaly graph shows next to normal trends also an expection band that shows the expection horizont (e.g. number of user acces, CPU usage and so on) Next to these „normal“ expected numbers the graph shows also all numbers that are above or below the expection band (e.g. RAM usage is normaly between 30% and 75%.
+An anomaly graph shows next to normal trends also an exception band that shows the exception horizon (e.g. number of user access, CPU usage and so on) Next to these „normal“ expected numbers the graph shows also all numbers that are above or below the exception band (e.g. RAM usage is normally between 30% and 75%.
 If it rises above 75% it will be shown and marked as anomaly.
 An anomaly graph in combination with a defined monitoring / alerting can help reducing issues that are caused by an anomaly.
-For example if a new patch on a Server is installed and suddenly the number of errors rises dramatical an allert will directly inform that something is happen.
-That means that a user (e.g Admin) can directly have a look at the data and resolve the issue before even and end user will find out that there is something happening.
+For example, if a new patch on a Server is installed and suddenly the number of errors rises dramatical an alert will directly inform that something is happen.
+That means that a user (e.g. Admin) can directly have a look at the data and resolve the issue before even and end user will find out that there is something happening.

 ## Monitoring Data
 Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.